Campus novel: History

-A subgenre is the campus murder mystery, where the closed university setting substitutes for the country house of Golden Age detective novels; examples include Dorothy L. Sayers' Gaudy Night, Edmund Crispin's Gervase Fen mysteries, Carolyn Gold Heilbrun's Kate Fansler mysteries and Colin Dexter's The Silent World of Nicholas Quinn.
+A subgenre is the campus murder mystery, where the closed university setting substitutes for the country house of Golden Age detective novels.
+Examples include Dorothy L. Sayers' Gaudy Night, Edmund Crispin's Gervase Fen mysteries, Carolyn Gold Heilbrun's Kate Fansler mysteries and Colin Dexter's The Silent World of Nicholas Quinn.

+The university setting may be a real institution or a fictional university.

 Themes

 Campus novels exploit the fictional possibilities created by a closed environment of the university, with idiosyncratic characters inhabiting unambiguous hierarchies.
 They may describe the reaction of a fixed socio-cultural perspective (the academic staff) to new social attitudes (the new student intake).